mollyexten/flashy/README.md

 ```
 has_one :user, through: :deck
 ```
-And then, in the entries controller, I had this:
+And then, in the entries controller, I wrote this:
 ```  def index
     @entries = @current_user.entries
     render json: @entries, status: :ok
   end
 ```
-In the above snippet, @current_user comes from the verify method in the authentication controller.
+In the above snippet, ```@current_user comes``` from the verify method in the authentication controller.
-- The main route of my app - "/" - required authorization, so visitors to my sign would actually need to type in the url plus "/sign-up" to get started.
+- The main route of my app - "/" - required authorization, so visitors would actually need to type in the url plus "/sign-up" to get started.
 In my App.js file, I placed this line before the main authorized route ("/"):
 ```
 {!currentUser && <Redirect to={{pathname: "/sign-up", state: {from: location}}} />}
 ```